 You may also be interested in this

-Macworld Apple has started the countdown to the next version of macOS Ventura with the release of the third macOS Ventura 13.4 release candidate.
-We had expected the full release
+Macworld Apple has started the countdown to the next version of macOS Ventura with the release of the first macOS Ventura 13.4 release candidate.
+As always, this beta has initially

 X